For style leaders and design lovers.

 7. Bring the outdoors in

-So when introducing a couple of accessories here and there, avoid trinkets and instead bring the outdoors in with a few of your favorite plants.
-Don't go overboard, and keep things simple as with this example from Lior Brosh (opens in new tab).
+So when introducing a couple of accessories here and there, avoid trinkets and instead bring the outdoors in with a few indoor plants for minimalists.
+Don't go overboard, and keep things simple as with this example from Lior Brosh.
 One vase with a few springs of olive tree is enough to allude to the natural world, or a potted indoor tree in the corner of the room.

 Why is minimalist decor so popular?